LiamTheLiam/Free-Fonts/README.md

 ### The purpose of this

-I thought it would be usefull to be able for anyone to easily access fonts they need.
+I thought it would be useful to be able for anyone to easily access fonts they need.
 For example, Windows does not come with Helvetica Nueue, but OS X does!

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/Helvetica_Neue_typeface_weights.svg/1280px-Helvetica_Neue_typeface_weights.svg.png" alt="Helvetica Nueue font" style="zoom: 10%;" />